AI-Companion/AI-Companion/README.md

 ## Model evaluation
 Once you finished training at least one mode, you can call it up to perform inference agains a given string list.
-The script will fetch the latest trained `eval_model_name` algorithm